catppuccin/obsidian/CONTRIBUTING.md

 }
 ```

-## Building the theme
+## Working the theme
-Here's one way to build the theme:
+Here's one way to work the theme:
-+ Fork and clone the repository
++ Fork or clone the repository
 + From your terminal, `cd` to the repository
 + Run `npm install`
 + Run `npm run build`